 Veterinary Orthopedic Manipulation is a healing technology that locates areas of the animal’s nervous system that have fallen out of communication, and re-establishes neuronal communication, thus inducing healing.
 The VOM diagnostic technology is done with the use of a stainless steel spinal accelerometer, a spinal hammer providing a very tiny motion in a very short period of time.
 You can learn more at Vom Tech

 Knowledge reduces fear and increases confidence.
-We invite you to explore our holistic healthcare education, animal hospice education and publications to learn more.
+We invite you to explore our holistic healthcare education, animal hospice education, online learning and publications to learn more.
 You may also wish to book a consultation with BrightHaven President and Founder Gail Pope.